 Fed's Powell downplays delta variant's threat to the economy

-WASHINGTON (AP) — The spread of the COVID-19 delta variant is raising infections, leading some companies and governments to require vaccinations and raising concerns about the U.S. economic recovery.
+The spread of the COVID-19 delta variant is raising infection rates, leading some businesses and governments to require vaccinations and raising concerns about the U.S. economic recovery.

 Republicans Are Blaming Pelosi for Jan.
 6 Attack.
 Their Claims Don't Add Up.